-C. Indication for therapeutic anticoagulation:
+2.3 Indication of full dose anticoagulation:

-- Documented or strongly suspected venous thromboembolism (VTE) - Clotting of vascular access devices. - Patients receiving anticoagulation therapy prior to admission.
+- Documented or strongly suspected venous thromboembolism (VTE) - · Clotting of vascular access devices. - · Patients receiving anticoagulation therapy prior to admission.

-For such children injection enoxaparin is given at the dose of 2 mg/kg subcutaneously every 12 hourly with an anti-Xa factor target of 0.5-1 IU/ ml.
+For such children injection enoxaparin is given at the dose of 1 mg/kg subcutaneously every 12 hourly with an anti-Xa factor target of 0.5-1 IU/ml.